Kvariati

 Kvariati (კვარიათი) is a village in Georgia, situated on the eastern coast of the Black Sea.
 It is part of the municipal area of Batumi since 2011 and a seaside resort, visited annually by Georgians and many former Soviet Union residents.
 It is inhabited by the Laz subgroup of Georgians.

-According to census held in 2002, the population of village was 98.
+According to census held in 2002, the population of the village was 98.